LSeu-Open/AIEnhancedWork/README.md

 > The models are ranked according to their **Quality Index (with higher scores indicating better performance)** from the [Artificial Analysis LLM Leaderboard](https://artificialanalysis.ai/models/o1?models_selected=o1%2Co1-mini%2Cgpt-4o-2024-08-06%2Cgpt-4o-mini%2Cgemini-1-5-pro%2Cgemini-1-5-flash%2Cclaude-35-sonnet%2Cclaude-3-opus%2Cclaude-3-haiku%2Creka-core%2Cdeepseek-v2-5%2Cyi-large%2Cclaude-3-sonnet).
 Please note that **Quality Index is subject to change** based on daily test-run and will be updated regularly to reflect the latest rankings.
 I consider this **benchmarking methodology to be less biased** than the Elo score method employed by LMSys.
 Furthermore, the **LMSys leaderboard does not address datasets contamination , model quantization and model overfitting issues.**

 > [!IMPORTANT]
-> **Having trouble choosing a model ?** I'm here to help you make an informed decision.
+> **Having trouble choosing a model ?** We are here to help you make an informed decision.
 [This dedicated section](https://github.com/LSeu-Open/AIEnhancedWork/blob/main/Tutorials/run-llms-locally-on-your-machine.md#find-the-model-that-is-right-for-you) provides a comprehensive overview of **the best open-source and Proprietary models**, along with ***estimated performance metric.***

 #### Proprietary Models